-Failure to generate sufficient Korlym revenue could prevent us from fully funding our planned commercial and clinical activities and would likely cause our stock price to decline.
+Failure to generate sufficient Korlym revenue may prevent us from fully funding our planned commercial and clinical activities and would likely cause our stock price to decline.

-The COVID-19 pandemic or other public health emergencies, natural disasters, terrorism or other catastrophes could disrupt our activities and render our own or our vendors' facilities and equipment inoperable or inaccessible and require us to curtail or cease operations.
+The COVID-19 pandemic or another public health emergency, as well as natural disasters, terrorism and other catastrophes, could disrupt our activities and render our own or our vendors' facilities and equipment inoperable or inaccessible and require us to cease or curtail operations.

-Since first being reported in December 2019, COVID-19, a serious and sometimes fatal illness, has spread globally, including to every state in the United States.
-Many countries, including most states of the United States, have reacted by instituting quarantines, "lockdowns" and other public health restrictions on leisure activities, work and travel.
-In California, where our headquarters are located, and in the states where our clinical specialists and medical science liaisons live and work, residents are subject to significant public health restrictions.
-Attempts by some states to lift these restrictions have led to a sharp increase in the number of new COVID-19 infections, which has in turn led to reimposition of restrictions in some states, as well as to voluntary reductions in public activities by residents concerned for their health.
-Although many of these orders designate pharmaceutical companies as "essential businesses" with wide freedom to operate, we have been managing our business primarily by video conference, teleconference and email, because we believe the public good and the safety of our employees requires it.
-We rely on third-party manufacturers, distributors (including the specialty pharmacy that dispenses Korlym), information technology and software service providers, law and accounting firms, clinical research organizations and consultants who are subject to, or may become subject to, pandemic-related controls.
-If these third parties cannot perform the services we require in a timely way and we cannot successfully implement replacements or workarounds, our business, results of operations and financial condition could be harmed.
+Since being reported in December 2019, COVID-19, a serious and sometimes fatal illness, has spread globally, including to every state in the United States.
+Many countries, including most states of the United States, have reacted by instituting quarantines and restrictions on work and travel.
+In California, where our headquarters are located, and in the states where most of our clinical specialists and medical science liaisons live and work, residents are subject to "shelter-in-place" orders and other restrictions.
+Although many of these orders designate pharmaceutical companies as "essential businesses" with some freedom to operate, we have been managing our business primarily by video conference, teleconference and email, because we believe the public good and the safety of our employees requires it.
+In addition, we rely on third-party manufacturers, distributors (including the specialty pharmacy that dispenses Korlym), information technology and software service providers, law and accounting firms, clinical research organizations and consultants which are subject to, or may become subject to, pandemic-related controls.
+If these third parties cannot perform the services we require in a timely way and we cannot successfully implement replacements or workarounds, our business, operating results and financial condition could be harmed.

 COVID-19 has made it more difficult to interact with physicians who treat patients with Cushing's syndrome.
 Steps physicians have taken to reduce the risk of COVID-19 infection in their practices include reducing the frequency of patient office visits and barring office visits by third parties, including our clinical specialists and medical science liaisons.
-Pandemic-related closures of clinical laboratories and imaging centers, as well as the reluctance of patients to leave the safety of their homes, has made it difficult for many physicians to identify patients who may benefit from Korlym, begin their treatment, titrate to an optimum dose and maintain their regimen.
+Pandemic-related closures of clinical laboratories and imaging centers, as well as the reluctance of patients to leave the safety of their homes, has made it difficult or impossible for many physicians to identify patients who may benefit from Korlym, begin their treatment, titrate to an optimum dose and maintain their regimen.
 If physicians do not prescribe Korlym to new patients or patients already receiving Korlym discontinue treatment, our revenue will be reduced.